 Hand reflexology therapists have a particular advantage: when access to other body areas is limited, hands are readily available.
 Hands are particularly easy to work with in treating for neck problems, as the neck reflex is ‘elongated’ through the fingers.
 It’s also ideal for those who want relief from arthritic, stiff or inflamed joints in the hands and wrists.
-For ease of learning, ASR uses the same routine sequence as for the feet, however, the foot reflexology course is NOT a pre-requisite.
+For ease of learning, ASR uses the same routine sequence as for the feet.
 The entire body map in the hands represent access to any part of the body through reflex stimulation, independent of any other reflex system.

 150 hour Hand Reflexology Professional Certification:

 100 hours practicum (50 practicum sessions: 5 people X 10 sessions, with record keeping)

 15 hours independent assignments 20 hours home study/exam preparation

 Exam (to be scheduled within one year of class instruction modules.)

 Theory and History of Reflexology; Hand Assessment and Anatomy; Essential Anatomy and Physiology, Reflex Charts and Reflex Routine by Body System; Therapeutic Treatment Strategies for Common Conditions, Pain Control, Contraindications and Toxin Release, Practicum and Health Record Guidelines, Professionalism, Legalities and Building a Clientele.

 Pre-requisite: Foot reflexology student status with the Atlantic School of Reflexology, OR professional status as a Certified Reflexology Therapist from any institution with a minimum 30-hour class instruction format.